 WHEN TO VISIT BHUTAN

 I don’t recommend visiting Bhutan in winter and summer.
 Literally tourists have fewer things to enjoy and explore during these seasons.
+However, you can consider reading this article.

 Spring and autumn are the best time to travel to Bhutan.
 MDT is bit higher but for a reason.
 Bhutan points of interest or popular festivals of Bhutan like Thimphu Tshechu, Paro Tshechu and Thimphu Dromchoe happen during these seasons.